Pick the smallest battery if your budget is already pushed to the limit for the base car.

 - Longer trips you take to family or friends.
 Check if you charge at your destination or perhaps at Superchargers along the way.
 Only note the longest segment – such as from your home to the first Supercharger.

 - Vacations – Do you fly or drive?
 If driving, figure out the typical distances and stops you may need to take at Superchargers.
 If you need extreme range (driving outside the Supercharger network for long periods), would a 2nd car you own be a better solution?
 If so, ignore that long trip for EV distance.
-Also, consider how frequent you take a long vacation.
-You may find it cheaper to rent a car for that rare trip than buy a larger battery than you’ll never need for the rest of the year.
+Also, consider how frequently you take a long vacation.
+You may find it cheaper to rent a car for that rare trip than buy a larger battery that you’ll never need for the rest of the year.

-Some adjustments may be necessary if you travel at very high speeds for long distances, drive in cold or hot weather, or have the larger wheels (which are not as efficient).
+Some adjustments may be necessary if you travel at very high speeds for long distances, drive in cold or hot weather, or have larger wheels (which are not as efficient).
 The EPA numbers are roughly based on travel at an average speed of 65 mph on a flat level surface without headwinds and 70 degrees outside.

 It may seem overly complicated, but there are really no bad choices and plenty of good choices.
 Many owners are happy with the smallest battery in the 200+ mile range.
-Only you can access which battery is best for you and meets your needs.
+Only you can determine which battery is best for you and meets your needs.